 But as you can imagine, a lot of professionals and experts use Amazon SES for their WordPress email SMTP service, so we couldn’t write an article without mentioning it.

-Whatever mailer you decide to use, always remember to use the ‘Test Email’ feature to ensure that emails are being successfully sent.
+Whatever mailer you decide to use, always remember to use the ‘Test Email’ feature to make sure emails are being sent successfully.

-You must make sure to check your inbox, too, and confirm that you’ve received the test email.
+Make sure to check your inbox as well and confirm that you received the test email.

 Experiencing Other WordPress Errors?
 Check Out These Guides